neutrofoton/hi-kubernetes/04-pod.md

 ```

-If you got status <code>ContainerCreating</code> for long time, you can consider doing a full reboot of VMs that are running the Kubernetes master node and Kubernetes worker nodes.
+If we got status <code>ContainerCreating</code> for long time, we can consider doing a full reboot of VMs that are running the Kubernetes master node and Kubernetes worker nodes.

 If we get an error while creating Pod, we can check the detail with <code>describe</code> command.
 ``` bash